Display Key Tasks in Microsoft Project's Timeline View

 Below is a sample project with a timeline which includes summary and milestone tasks:

-Displaying the Timeline View
+Display the Timeline View

 The Timeline View is displayed by default when you first install Project.
 However, you can turn the Timeline View off and on using Options or by selecting Timeline on the View tab in the Ribbon:

-Working with Timeline Tools
+Work with Timeline Tools

 When you click in the timeline, a Timeline Tools Format tab appears with options for the timeline.

 In order to work with just the timeline and not move the Gantt Chart, turn off Pan & Zoom in the Show/Hide group.

 - Right-click a task and then select Add to Timeline from the drop-down menu.
 Alternatively, click Add to Timeline on the Task tab in the Ribbon.

 - Repeat this for each task or milestone you want to add.